MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-windowsconnectionmanager.md

 <!-- ProhitConnectionToNonDomainNetworksWhenConnectedToDomainAuthenticatedNetwork-AdmxBacked-Begin -->
 > [!TIP]
-> This is an ADMX-backed policy and requires a special SyncML format to enable or disable.
-For details, see [Understanding ADMX-backed policies](./understanding-admx-backed-policies.md).
+> This is an ADMX-backed policy and requires SyncML format for configuration.
+For an example of SyncML format, refer to [Enabling a policy](./understanding-admx-backed-policies.md#enabling-a-policy).

 **ADMX mapping**: